Rishant-tech/Rishant-tech/README.md

 - 👋 Hi, I’m @Rishant-tech
-- 👀 I’m interested in working with BlockChain
+- 👀 I’m interested in driving innovations
-- 🌱 I’m currently learning how to customize blockchain and extend its architecture
+- 🌱 I’m currently learning how to think out of the box, to ship a completely new and light weighted product
-- 📫 How to reach me @raj.rishi4352@gmail.com , @rrajpoot@datopic.com
+- 📫 How to reach me @raj.rishi4352@gmail.com , @rishant.rajpoot21@gmail.com